Teplá: History

-The Teplá Abbey was founded in 1193 by nobleman Hroznata of Ovenec.
+The Teplá Abbey was founded in 1193 by the nobleman Hroznata of Ovenec.
 The first written mention of the town next to the abbey is from 1197.
 In the 13th century, the town had strategic importance of the land gate with customs and a market and played an important role in land defense.
 In these times most of the villages in the neighbourhood, later incorporated to the municipality, were founded.

 Transport

 Teplá is located on the railway line Karlovy Vary–Mariánské Lázně.